eclipse-theia/theia-cloud/doc/docs/platforms/Minikube.md

 If minikube is not installed on your system, go to https://minikube.sigs.k8s.io/docs/start/ and follow the instructions in Step 1 Installation.

-Create a new Minikube cluster using the `minikube start` command.
-You may adjust the available RAM and CPU-cores depending on you system.\
+Create a new Minikube cluster using the `minikube start` command.\
+You may adjust the available RAM and CPU-cores depending on your system.\
 `minikube start --addons=ingress --vm=true --memory=8192 --cpus=4`

 **Please note:** Minikube has some issues with persisted volumes and permissions.
 This will only be a problem in this demo, if you want to create files inside the `"./persisted/"` directory available in the demo workspace.\